 Almost half of the interviewed stakeholders consider the profiles on career networks and Internet job exchanges personally very important, especially in order to be able to stand out from other applicants.

 The 5 most important results on the topic of application:

-- Number On average, 48 applications are submitted to a job advertisement, 19 will be examined more closely.
+- Number: On average, 48 applications are submitted to a job advertisement, 19 will be examined more closely.

-- content 98,9 percent of top 1.000 companies do not (yet) consider videos and infographics as an important part of an application, but infographics are more important than videos.
+- Content: 98,9 percent of top 1.000 companies do not (yet) consider videos and infographics as an important part of an application, but infographics are more important than videos.

-- Medium Mobile recruiting is important just to address suitable target groups in the course of employer branding.
+- Media: Mobile recruiting is important just to address suitable target groups in the course of employer branding.
 However, finding a job for applicants is a deadly business - and 66,2 percent prefers to do it at home on their desktops.

 The results show that companies and jobseekers are divided on some aspects of the application.
 The aim should be to bring together both parties and find common standards.
 Clear communication on the part of the companies as well as feedback from the career-oriented stakeholders are essential.